zafartm/uppalz.com/mvnd.md

 ## Explanation

 ### `docker run -it`
-Runs the docket container in interactive mode.
+Runs the docker container in interactive mode (tty and input attached).
 ### `--rm`
 Removes the container once done.
 ### `-u 1000:1000`